Girma35/Girma35/README.md

 I am a passionate software developer with a strong focus on MERN stack development.
 With 1 year of experience as a freelancer, I have a deep understanding of MongoDB, Express.js, React, and Node.js, and I am always excited to take on new challenges and build innovative solutions.

-- 🌱 I’m currently learning React and React Native.
+- 🌱 I’m currently working React and React Native.
 - 👯 I’m looking to collaborate on interesting open-source MERN stack projects.
 - 💬 Ask me about JavaScript, React, Node.js, MongoDB, or anything related to software development.
 - 📫 How to reach me: girmawakeyo4@gmail.com.